dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  It always seems impossible until it is done.
+  I love inside jokes.
+I hope to be a part of one someday.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1222 days)
+## 🌟 Experiences (1223 days)

 ### 🧮 Programming languages